jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Likewise, Tesla, Uber, Airbnb's most significant competition has been in the courtroom.
 Throughout society, antagonists have found rules that force people to keep using Industrial Age tools.

-Industry certifications, labor laws, government lobbies full of lobbyists, bureaucratic red-tape.
+Needless industry certifications, dense labor laws, government lobbies full of lobbyists, bureaucratic red-tape.
 These are the endless pages of today's Death Star rulebook.
 Darth Blockbuster uses this book to prevent new and better technology from reaching the frontline.
 But before you face Darth Blockbuster and blow up his superweapon, Stargazer, you must learn what weapons you have at your disposal.
 The most formidable?
 The all-powerful energy field inside every lifeform.

 No, not the Force.
 I'm talking about Evolution.